 Group Finance is responsible for consolidated accounts, consolidated financial reports and for financial and administrative control systems.
-The unit's responsibilities also include the Group's liquidity, the internal bank, own funds, tax analysis and Groupwide reporting to public authorities.
-The capital requirement is, however, calculated by the independent risk control.
+The unit's responsibilities also include the Group's liquidity, the internal bank, own funds, tax analysis and Group-wide reporting to public authorities.
+The capital requirement is, however, calculated by Central Risk Control.
 Group Finance must also ensure that the staff concerned are aware of and have access to instructions of significance to the financial reporting.
-The independent risk control identifies, checks and reports risks of errors in the Bank's assumptions and assessments that form the basis of the Bank's financial reporting.
+Risk Control identifies, checks and reports risks of errors in the Bank's assumptions and assessments that form the basis of the Bank's financial reporting.

-Reported amounts are regularly reconciled and checked and income statements and balance sheets analysed within the accounting and control organisation.
+Reported amounts and analyses of income statements and balance sheets are reconciled and checked regularly within the accounting and control organisation.